 Brilliance of thousand years endows Xian with enchanting temperament.
 The continuous history of the ancient civilized capital has apparently resulted in its magnificent culture.
 Today's Xian is a world famous tourist city and an inexhaustible treasure house of cultural relics.
 Now heads of state from many countries and people from all walks of life come to the city to broaden their knowledge of Chinese civilization.

-Terra Cotta Warriors and Horses - At the mention of the great number of Xian attractions, terracotta soldiers always come as the first.
+Terra Cotta Warriors and Horses - At the mention of the great number of the local attractions, terracotta soldiers always come as the first.
 The great archeological excavation of Qin (221BC-206BC) Terra Cotta Warriors and Horses unfolded a strong army of altogether 7,000 life-size pottery soldiers, horses, chariots and weapons arranged in battle formations symbolically, guarding the tomb of Emperor Qin Shi Huang.
 The grand Mausoleum of the first emperor of Qin and the warriors and horses buried in loess for over 2,000 years amaze every visitor there.
-Now the Emperor Qin Shi Huang's Mausoleum Site Park was just built on the entire tomb site to offer more spots worthwhile exploring.
+Now the Emperor Qin Shi Huang's Mausoleum Site Park was just built on the entire tomb site to offer more spots to enrich your Xian vacation.

 |Terra Cotta Warriors || |